elek/ozone-notes/content/performance/23_hcfs_write.md

  1. Start `ozone freon dfsg -s1024000 -n10000` with `-t 1` and `-t 10` with both HDFS and Ozone path
  2. CRC calculation is disabled on both side
- 3. Memdisk is used for persistent on both side
+ 3. Memdisk is used for persistent data on both side

 ## Results